HE/RO: Musical career

 In August 2013, the duo reached the German single charts for the first time with their single "Durchgehend Online".
 On 1 March 2014, they released the single "Ich bin blank", which entered at number 34 of the German single charts.
 The singles "Sonnenschein", "Mein letzte Tag", "Klartext" and "Ab geht's" followed.
 At the beginning of January 2015, the duo completed their first live tour, the "Lochiversum Tour" through Germany and Switzerland.
 As Die Lochis, they released their debut album, #Zwilling, on 19 August 2016, followed by the works #whatislife and Kapitel X in 2018 and 2019, respectively.
 Following their rebrand to HE/RO, the duo has released three albums Teen Star Dilemma (2022) and Kein Grund zur Panik (2025).
 Both albums were released through Columbia Records following their signing to the label.

 Television appearances

 In 2018, the duo participated in the 11th season of the RTL show Let's Dance, with Heiko finishing in 11th place together with Kathrin Menzinger, and Roman in 8th Place with Katja Kalugina.
 Also in 2018, they participated in Ninja Warrior Germany celebrity special for the RTL donation marathon.

 In 2024, they competed (as flip flops) on the ProSieben show The Masked Singer and finished as the runner-up of the season.

-In 2026, the brothers will debut as a duo coach on the fourteenth season of The Voice Kids alongside Álvaro Soler, Leony, and Michael Patrick Kelly.
+In 2026, the brothers debuted as a duo coach on the fourteenth season of The Voice Kids alongside Álvaro Soler, Leony, and Michael Patrick Kelly.